daizoru/node-evolve/README.md

 JavaScript code, you have to take care yourself of any other high-level selection logic (mating algorithms, fitness function, Pareto frontier..)

-## Limitations

-The evolved code must respect some security rules and constraints.
-You cannot use "var x = ..", so you must use pre-defined variables and function symbols.

-In the future I may create an API to make this customizable, but for the moment there are only 5 vars for values (x1, x2, x3, x4 and x5), and 5 vars for functions (f1, f2, f3, f4 and f5)

-Functions must not take arguments, but they can have side effects.
-Actually, this is encouraged if you want emergence of complex patterns and algorithms.

-These basic constraints allow more freedom to the evolved code, which can easily mutate without create JavaScript syntax errors (eg. invalid parameters)

-## WARNING

-  For the moment you cannot customize the mutations rules and probabilities

-  Yes, I know, it is pretty useless then.
-  That why I haven't published the lib on NPM yet.
-There is still some work to do.

 ## Installation

     $ npm install -g evolve